T1c4d4/t1C4D4/README.md

 My name is Antonio Luiz

-- I'm applying for technology at alura 💻
+- I'm applying for technology at Alura 💻
 - Taking a programming, editing, animation course at IPP 📽️